foam-framework/foam2/doc/guides/Dao.md

 Be careful! `myDAO.removeAll()` without any filtering will delete every entry.

-### where(query)
+### where(predicate)

-`where(query)` returns a new DAO that is a filtered window onto the data in the original.
+`where(predicate)` returns a new DAO that is a filtered window onto the data in the original.

-The `query` is structured using FOAM's mLang syntax.
+The `predicate` argument is structured using FOAM's mLang syntax.
 This is a structured, injection-safe query language written in Javascript.
+Just like SQL, you can compose comparisons like GT, EQ, IN, or CONTAINS with operators like AND and OR.

+The language is extensible, so you can write your own mLangs, or use `foam.mlang.predicate.Func` to run an inline function on each potential object.

 ### orderBy(order)